MMomoCalc

 FX rate context

 Inbound USD or GBP remittances landing in a MoMo PSB wallet are converted at the operator's rate at the moment of settlement.
 Following the CBN's 2023 NAFEM unification of the official and parallel naira windows, the official USD-NGN rate is now within 1%-3% of the parallel market for retail flows — a sharp narrowing from the 30%-60% gaps that prevailed pre-unification.
-This makes the formal MoMo PSB route materially more competitive against informal hand-to-hand FX corridors than it was even two years ago.
+This makes the formal MoMo PSB route materially more competitive against informal hand-to-hand FX routes than it was even two years ago.

 Cross-link

-MomoCalc Research Team · November 10, 2025
+Kwame Asante · November 10, 2025

 Related articles